HI4Kenya/supply-chain/README.txt

 	mechanism in which they can drill down to a smaller number of facilities as opposed to being presented with all the facilities at once.

-	Once the Central stores, dispensing points, satellite sites and stand alone sites are established and inserted into the database, DHIS2 Web API is queried for analytics based on the hierarchy established and the results displayed.
+	Once the sub-county stores, central sites, dispensing points, satellite sites and stand alone sites  are established and inserted into the database, DHIS2 Web API is queried for analytics based on the hierarchy established and the results displayed.

 	-----------------------------------------------------------------------------------